 Like a mysterious, roving stranger in a fantasy adventure novel, Mitsubishi’s compact crossover goes by many names.
 In some parts of the world, it’s the ASX.
 In Japan and Canada, it’s the RVR.
 And here in the U.S., it’s called the Outlander Sport.

 They could've gone with "Outlander Short", too, since this SUV is in fact a couple feet or so shorter than the larger Outlander with which it shares a chassis and half a name.
 Alas, "Outlander Short" doesn’t sound very cool, rugged, or adventurous, so here we are.

 Nomenclatural absurdity aside, the Sport is a pretty nifty example of the tall boxy things everyone wants to drive now.
 The styling is distinctive, the interiors are decent, and while there’s no third row of seats, there’s still plenty of room for luggage and other stuff.
 It even gets decent fuel mileage if you drive like a normal person.

 The stock stereos range from okay-ish to decent, as such things go, but an aftermarket upgrade will make your stereo system a whole lot sportier.
 Read on to see what you can do and how you’ll do it.

 This is an early Rockford Fosgate factory radio (Crutchfield Research Photo)

 The Outlander Sport's factory stereo system

-Depending on what you’re starting with, replacing the stereo will mean losing a few factory features, like the AUX and USB connections, satellite radio, and the stock nav system.
+Replacing the stock stereo isn't all that hard to do.
+Depending on what you're starting with, you will lose a few factory features, like the AUX and USB connections, satellite radio, and the stock nav system.
 This isn’t a problem, really, because all of those features can be regained and, frankly, upgraded with a new aftermarket receiver.